-35 At the May 2019 Energy Efficiency Technical Working Group, the AMF team presented to energy efficiency stakeholders so that they were aware of the coming technology and possible benefits and impacts to energy efficiency plans.
+32 At the May 2019 Energy Efficiency Technical Working Group, the AMF team presented to energy efficiency stakeholders so that they were aware of the coming technology and possible benefits and impacts to energy efficiency plans.

-While the Energy Efficiency, GMP and AMF teams have been coordinating closely through this filing process, the need to bifurcate savings and costs associated with these plans would not arise until any actual grid modernization and AMF deployment begins and data is collected and visualized for customers in later years.
-Therefore, should the PUC approve the AMF Plan presented, the important overlap and distinction between GMP, AMF and the energy efficiency Plans would most likely not arise until the Company's next 3-year EE Plan (2021-2023), when the Company anticipates a more robust discussion of evaluation methodologies and other key considerations.
+GMP, AMF, and the energy efficiency Plans would most likely not arise until the Company's next 3-year EE Plan (2021-2023), when the Company anticipates a more robust discussion of evaluation methodologies and other key considerations.
 In the interim, the Company will continue to work with the Energy Efficiency Technical Working Group to ensure all stakeholders are aware of any future transition.